 The Bottom Line

-Safe drivers cost less to insure.
+Nationwide Insurance has an excellent reputation among insurance companies in providing excellent customer service and also has superior financial strength ratings.
+When it comes to auto insurance, safe drivers cost less to insure.
 It is a win-win situation for both the insurance company and the insured.
 For the safest drivers, Nationwide passes along the savings by discounts to your policy when you sign up for the SmartRide program.
 The Nationwide SmartRide program can save you as much as 40% on your auto insurance premium.
 If you are already a Nationwide customer, you have the option to try this program.
 While there is no guarantee your insurance premium will drop, Nationwide does state that the information gained from the telematics device you install in your vehicle will only be used to give you a discount.
+It will in no way raise your rates.
+Discounts may vary by state and apply only to bodily injury, medical payments, property damage and collision coverage.

 If you are searching for more ways you can save on auto insurance, check out these 10 reasons you may be paying too much for auto insurance.